 it is not used.

-ELVIA SPERANZA’S COUNCIL
+ELVIA SPERANZA’S ADVICE

 Easy to maintain plant, present for many years in homes because it adapts well to “geranium” type care.
 It is very important in the summer to be able to move the plant outdoors, the air is a panacea for correct cultivation.
 The soil can be a little richer in nutrients than for other succulents, it is important that it is very draining.